keift/blog/linux/install-zapret.md

 Then save with **CTRL + S** and close with **CTRL + X**.

-Let's continue with the questions:
+Let's continue with the questions.

 ```shell
 # 8 - EIGHTH QUESTION